Scleral Buckle

 This surgery involves placing a silicone band, called a scleral buckle, around the eye to provide external support and encourage the retina to reattach.
 By applying gentle pressure, the scleral buckle pushes the retina back into its normal position, preventing fluid from accumulating underneath and allowing the healing process to occur naturally.
 The procedure is highly effective and has been a preferred method for treating certain types of retinal detachments for decades.

-Why is Scleral Buckle Needed?
+Why is a Scleral Buckle Needed?

 • Retinal tears or holes